Who I am

 What I currently do

 I am a postdoctoral scholar at the University of Pennsylvania working on perceptual decisions and biases in decision making in Alan Stocker’s lab.
-My research is focused on confirmation bias, which is a cognitive bias where evidence that is inconsistent with current beliefs is discounted or suppressed.
+My research is focused on confirmation bias, which is a cognitive bias where evidence that is inconsistent with current beliefs is discounted or ignored.
 Why would your brain not evolve to correct for that bias?
 What are the normative reasons to have confirmation bias?

 What I used to do